A - Z Recycling and Waste Guide

 Asbestos - a hazardous and potentially dangerous material if mishandled

 Removal of asbestos in any form, friable or non-friable may cause respiratory damage if inhaled.
 Friable asbestos (soft and fibrous such as pipe insulation) is the most hazardous.
 Non-friable asbestos (often found in siding and roof shingles and floor tiles of certain vintage) is less likely to break into airborne particles and therefore is less hazardous.
-If you have asbestos wastes, look in the yellow pages for “Asbestos Abatement & Removal” and “Asbestos Consulting & Testing.”
+If you have asbestos wastes, look online for “Asbestos Abatement & Removal” and “Asbestos Consulting & Testing.”
 Or call the Vermont Agency of Natural Resources at 802-241-3800 for further information.

 Some forms of asbestos, such as tiles and roofing, do not need to be removed by a professional asbestos removal company, but disposal of these materials is very strict.
 Asbestos tiles, siding and roofing must be removed damp, wrapped securely in plastic and taken directly to a landfill or transfer station which accepts the materials.

-Batteries (Household)
+Batteries (Household) (banned from landfill)

-ALL batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, rechargeables) are recyclable in Vermont through Call2Recycle and we strongly urge you to take your batteries to your local transfer station for proper recycling.
-Click here for information about what happens to the batteries after you take them to the transfer station or participating town office.
+ALL batteries (AA, AAA, C, D, 9v, hearing aid, coin cell, rechargeables) are recyclable in Vermont through Call2Recycle and we strongly urge you to take batteries to your local transfer station for proper recycling.
+Andover and Windsor residents can recycle household batteries at their town offices.

 Corrugated (e.g., Amazon boxes) and box board (cereal boxes) are mandated recyclables in Vermont.